-Petition Form: Before any electors may sign a nominating petition page, each candidate's town (and district, if applicable) in which the petition will be circulated must be stated.
-No changes in such information may be made after any person has signed the page.
+Petition Form: Before any electors may sign a nominating petition page, the blanks at the top of the page must be completed.
+Each candidate's name, address, the office sought, the election date, the party designation, if any, and the town (and district, if applicable) in which the petition will be circulated must be stated.
+No changes in such information may be made after any person has signed the page and the Secretary of the State will not count the signatures on any nominating petition page which has omitted this information.
 Each applicant will be issued one petition form that must be reproduced prior to receiving signatures.